 INTRODUCTION

 Pregnancy-induced hypertension or hypertensive disorders in pregnancy include chronic hypertension, gestational hypertension, preeclampsia, Eclampsia, and chronic hypertension superimposed on preeclampsia.
-Preeclampsia is characterized by high blood pressure and protein in the urine, while Eclampsia is a rare but fatal complication of Preeclampsia with tonic-clonic seizure [1].
-Preeclampsia is the new onset of hypertension after the 20th week of pregnancy, with a systolic blood pressure of 140 mmHg or higher or diastolic blood pressure of 90 mmHg or higher.
-It may also present with proteinuria and end-organ damage, such as headache, visual disturbances leading to blindness, dyspnea, edema, and epigastric or right upper quadrant abdominal pain (Imminent Eclampsia).
+Preeclampsia is characterised by high blood pressure and protein in the urine, while Eclampsia is a rare but fatal complication of Preeclampsia with tonic-clonic seizure [1].
+Preeclampsia is the new onset of hypertension after the 20th week of pregnancy, with a systolic blood pressure of 140 mmHg or higher or a diastolic blood pressure of 90 mmHg or higher.
+It may also present with proteinuria and end-organ damage, such as headache, visual disturbances leading to blindness, dyspnea, oedema, and epigastric or right upper quadrant abdominal pain (Imminent Eclampsia).
 The risk of Preeclampsia increases exponentially in the presence of comorbidities like diabetes, obesity, maternal age below 20 or over the age of 40, family history of gestational hypertension, history of diabetes or gestational diabetes, primiparity, genetics, and multiple gestations [2].
-Other possible risk factors are preexisting urinary tract infection, anemia, nutritional deficiency, molar pregnancy, limited exposure to partner’s sperm, in vitro fertilization, thrombophilia, high altitude, large placenta, smoking, placenta hydrops, genetic and chromosomal anomaly, and mental stress [2].
+Other possible risk factors are preexisting urinary tract infection, anaemia, nutritional deficiency, molar pregnancy, limited exposure to partner’s sperm, in vitro fertilisation, thrombophilia, high altitude, large placenta, smoking, placenta hydrops, genetic and chromosomal anomaly, and mental stress [2].

-The etiopathogenesis remains debatable, but there are studies supporting the presence of stressors activating syncytiotrophoblast to release pro-inflammatory cytokines, chemokines, and anti-angiogenic factors into the maternal circulation, leading to a decrease in uteroplacental blood flow with concomitant lack of remodeling of the spiral arteries [1][2].
-The pathogenesis of new-onset generalized tonic-clonic seizures in a woman with untreated or poorly treated Preeclampsia is not well understood.
-However, it is hypothesized that irregularities in cerebral perfusion, similar to hypertensive encephalopathy, lead to blood-brain barrier damage [3].
+The etiopathogenesis remains debatable, but there are studies supporting the presence of stressors activating syncytiotrophoblast to release pro-inflammatory cytokines, chemokines, and anti-angiogenic factors into the maternal circulation, leading to a decrease in uteroplacental blood flow with concomitant lack of remodelling of the spiral arteries [1][2].
+The pathogenesis of new-onset generalised tonic-clonic seizures in a woman with untreated or poorly treated Preeclampsia is not well understood.
+However, it is hypothesised that irregularities in cerebral perfusion, similar to hypertensive encephalopathy, lead to blood-brain barrier damage [3].
 This damage allows the passage of fluid, ions, and plasma proteins into the brain.
 Hypertension in pregnancy is associated with a spectrum of complications, both intrapartum and postpartum.
 It can eventually lead to the morbidity and mortality of the mother and fetus if not properly and timely diagnosed and treated.
-The study aims to elucidate the multisystemic pathophysiological mechanisms underlying the spectrum of maternal complications in pregnancy-induced hypertension (pre-eclampsia), providing a comprehensive understanding of the disease's complex etiology and its impact on various maternal organ systems.
+The study aims to elucidate the multisystemic pathophysiological mechanisms underlying the spectrum of maternal complications in pregnancy-induced hypertension (pre-eclampsia), providing a comprehensive understanding of the disease's complex aetiology and its impact on various maternal organ systems.

-Definitions and Diagnostic criteria
+Definitions and Diagnostic Criteria

-Gestational hypertension is defined as systolic blood pressure greater than or equal to 140 mmHg and diastolic blood pressure greater than or equal to 90 mmHg, usually after 20 weeks gestation, in the absence of proteinuria and edema that normalizes within a few weeks after delivery [4].
+Gestational hypertension is defined as systolic blood pressure greater than or equal to 140 mmHg and diastolic blood pressure greater than or equal to 90 mmHg, usually after 20 weeks of gestation, in the absence of proteinuria and oedema that normalizes within a few weeks after delivery [4].

-Chronic hypertension is defined as hypertension that was present before pregnancy or diagnosed before 20 weeks gestation.
+Chronic hypertension is defined as hypertension that was present before pregnancy or diagnosed before 20 weeks of gestation.
 It might persist for more than 12 weeks after delivery [5].

 Preeclampsia is defined as Systolic blood pressure greater than or equal to 140 mmHg and diastolic blood pressure greater than or equal to 90 mmHg, with proteinuria (> 0.3 g/day) developing after 20 weeks of gestation in women with normal blood pressure prior to pregnancy [6].
 However, studies have demonstrated that there is a possibility of having Preeclampsia without the presence of proteinuria due to advanced disease (see Table 1 for diagnostic criteria).
-American College of Obstetricians and Gynecologists (ACOG) no longer considers proteinuria as a necessary or mandatory criterion for diagnosing Preeclampsia while considering other factors listed in Table 1 as an alternative diagnostic criterion [7][8].
+American College of Obstetricians and Gynaecologists (ACOG) no longer considers proteinuria as a necessary or mandatory criterion for diagnosing Preeclampsia while considering other factors listed in Table 1 as an alternative diagnostic criterion [7][8].

-Preeclampsia superimposed on chronic hypertension is characterized by new-onset proteinuria or sudden worsening of BP in previously hypertensive patient, it is considered a precursor to eclampsia.”
+Preeclampsia superimposed on chronic hypertension is characterised by new-onset proteinuria or sudden worsening of BP in a previously hypertensive patient; it is considered a precursor to eclampsia.”
 This definition has been evolving in recent years.